umr4nlp/umr-guidelines/guidelines.md

 	:coref (s1t :same-entity s2t))
 ```

-The second sentence in [\[3-2-1-2 (2)\]](#3-2-1-2 (2)) does not
+The second sentence in <a href="#3-2-1-2 (2)">(2)</a> does not
 include explicit mention of the truck, but it is understood from the
 context that the truck is the goal participant of the loading event.
-Therefore, an implicit `thing' participant is identified for the ```:ARG1``` role of the loading event at Stage 1.
+Therefore, an implicit 'thing' participant is identified for the ```:ARG1``` role of the loading event at Stage 1.
 In the document-level annotation, this participant is then flagged as coreferential with the truck in the previous sentence.

 [Back to Table of Contents](#toc)